-The Audit Committee members are appointed by the Board chair in consultation with the board officers.
-All members of the Audit Committee are independent of management of Farm Credit East and any other System entity.
-All committee members are expected to have practical knowledge of finance and accounting, be able to read and have a working understanding of financial statements, or develop that understanding within a reasonable period of time after being appointed to the Committee.
+The Audit Committee members are appointed by the board chair in consultation with the board officers.
+All members of the Audit Committee are independent of Farm Credit East management and any other System entity.
+Each committee member shall be knowledgeable in at least one of the following areas: public and corporate finance, accounting procedures, and/or financial reporting and disclosure.
 Tim C. Chan was appointed to the Board of Directors in April 2015.
 His current term expires in 2023.
 The Board has determined that Mr. Chan has the qualifications and experience necessary to serve as the Audit Committee "financial expert," as defined by FCA regulations, and has been designated as such.